 - A. The PIHP has a policy regarding claims verification.
-An annual plan is developed that outlines the methodology for verification. - B. Annually the PIHP submits a report to MDHHS which contains its methodology for verification and its findings from the process, as well as providing any follow up actions that were taken as a result of the findings.
+An annual plan is developed that outlines the methodology for verification. - B. Annually the PIHP submits a report to MDHHS which contains its methodology for verification and its findings from the process, as well as providing any follow up actions that were taken because of the findings.